kirshiyin89/imagesimilarities/README.md

 # Measure Image Similarities
 Compare images with the image-similarity-measure Python library

-This project is a demo for my technical tutorial series on medium.com:
+This project is a demo for my technical tutorial on medium.com:

 ## How to start this project: